prashanthprabhu24/LearnPython/README.md

   * Course1 - Why to Program Computer and Why Python ?
   * Course2 - Basics of Programming and Python .
   * Course3 - Intermediate Python and Skilled Programming methods .
-  * Course4 - Advance Modules usage .
+  * Course4 - Advance Python Programming and Projects .
-  * Course5 - Intro to Machine Learning through Python .
+  * Course5 - Tips and Tricks for life long programmers !
-  * Course6 - Tips and Tricks for life long programmers !
+> Thanks for being here:heart:.
-> Thanks for being here:heart:
+> Hope this helped you to learn much.
+Consider to Donate so that we can make more concepts to provide.
+Donate @prashanthprabhu1998@gmail.com (gmail)